How to Track the Stocks Billionaires & Insiders are Buying Today

 To see the specific stock’s ownership, search for the company on TIKR, then go to the stock’s “Ownership” tab.

-It’s usually best to filter top shareholders by hedge fund or individual investor so you can see who the top individuals are that own the stock.
+It’s usually best to filter top shareholders by hedge fund or individual investor so you can see who the top individual owners are.

 On a stock’s Ownership tab, you’ll find: